ProjectHere is our Knowledge Organiser for Project this term. It outlines what we will be learning in our Project lessons.

 We are often asked by parents how they can support their child if they are doing some writing at home.
 Stamina for writing is important, and it is nice for children to have access to stationery they find fun to use, such as a special notebook to record their ideas.
 To make all your purchases of those sparkly gel pens and pencil cases worth it, here are some fantastic writing prompts which we are currently using in school!
 Simply scroll down until you find the genre your child is writing in, and you will find lots of fantastic sentence starters to help you support your child's writing in school.

-Maths homework will be set every Friday and is to be completed by the following Tuesday.
+Maths homework will be set every week to be completed by the following Tuesday.
 Homework will be set via MyMaths.
-Your child has been sent home with a new copy of their login details, should you need them.
+Your child can be provided with a new copy of their login details, should you need them.

 Times tables should be rehearsed regularly at home to support progress being made in school.
 It is essential that your child knows their times tables up to 12 x 12 and can recite both multiplication and related division facts.
 For example, 2 x 25 = 50, therefore 2 x 250 = 500 / 2 x 2500 is 5000, and so on.